LLNL/serac/src/docs/index.rst

    # for some commands
    $ git clone --recursive https://github.com/LLNL/serac.git

-Preparing Windows WSL/Ubuntu 18.04 for Serac installation
+Preparing Windows WSL/Ubuntu for Serac installation
 ---------------------------------------------------------

-For faster installation of the Serac dependencies via Spack on Windows WSL/Ubuntu 18.04 systems, install cmake, MPICH, openblas, OpenGL, and the devtools using the following commands:
+For faster installation of the Serac dependencies via Spack on Windows WSL/Ubuntu systems, install cmake, MPICH, openblas, OpenGL, and the devtools using the following commands for Ubuntu 20.04:

 .. code-block:: bash